A survey is an effective tool for collection information for decision-making activities. Consider using surveys with some of the following people:

 - Faculty Survey for Collection Development from Philadelphia Schools

-How do you create, conduct and use a survey?
+How do you create a survey?

 Let's say you're interested in the use of your collection for leisure versus academic activities.
 The topic is worthwhile, but much too broad.
 You may narrow it down to magazine use.
 Who uses the magazines and why?
 What would happen if you didn't carry certain magazines?
 What are the most popular magazines?
 These are all interesting questions that could be explored with a survey.